Skip to main content

 1. Pregnancy at work

 Staying healthy at work is important when you’re pregnant, both for you and your baby.
-If you work for an employer with 15 or more employees, it’s your right to request, and your employer must provide:
+If you are pregnant, you have the right to request the following accommodations without a health care provider’s note, and your employer must provide:

 • seating; and